BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * Maybe decrease Moonstone chest cost in exchange for not doing guaranteed legendaries on it?
 Mull it over.
 * Check Lootbug drops
+* I suspect that most everything that drops from the `UltimateBadassEnemyGunsAndGear` pool does so multiple times; we may want to nerf that a bit, or see about limiting the number of spawns for the more extreme enemies.

 Credits
 -------